sreedevi-langoju/12weekawsworkshopchallenge/week2/Create_IAM_Users_Groups_Policies_Roles.md

 The URL is a quick sign on page that auto-fills your information The .csv file keeps track of the users password.
 If it was auto-generated, please make sure you download it or you will have to recreate your user.

+* IAM Users are identified in the following ways:

+ **A "friendly name" for the user, which is the name that you specified when you created the user, such as Richard or Anaya.
+These are the names you see in the AWS Management Console.

+ **An Amazon Resource Name (ARN) for the user.
+You use the ARN when you need to uniquely identify the user across all of AWS.
+For example, you could use an ARN to specify the user as a Principal in an IAM policy for an Amazon S3 bucket.
+An ARN for an IAM user might look like the following:

+  arn:aws:iam::123456789012:user/Administrator

+* A unique identifier for the user.
+This ID is returned only when you use the API, Tools for Windows PowerShell, or AWS CLI to create the user; you do not see this ID in the console.

+You can find the ARN for a user by navigating to the IAM console, choosing Users from the left side panel, then selecting the User you want